Straight to your inbox

 Updated December 2018

 What’s the deal with all the different email clients out there?
-You’ve got Gmail, Apple Mail, Yahoo Mail!, Outlook, Thunderbird, and heaps more.
-And each of these email clients plays by their own rules.
-That means they can each render your emails in different ways which has been wreaking havoc on marketers for years.
+You’ve got Gmail, Apple Mail, Yahoo Mail!, Outlook, and heaps more.
+And each of these email clients plays by its own rules, meaning they can each render your emails differently.
+As you can imagine, this can wreak havoc on email marketers and has for years.

-With so many different email clients out there, you have to consider how your emails will look across a multitude of inboxes and devices.
+With so many different email clients out there, you have to consider how your emails will look across a multitude of inboxes and, with the ever growing popularity of mobile, across devices.

-This guide to email clients will provide will give you an overview of the most popular email clients so you can set your emails up for success in every client and device.
+This guide to email clients will provide you with an overview of the most popular email clients and what you need to know about them, so you can set your emails up for success in every client and device.

-Thankfully, modern email design tools like Campaign Monitor take much of the guesswork out of it and provide a lot of insight before we ever have to push send.
+Thankfully, modern email design tools like Campaign Monitor take much of the guesswork out of crafting a beautiful and function email and you can know how your email will render before you ever push send.

-So what are the most popular email clients out there and how do we know which ones our subscribers are using?
+So what are the most popular email clients out there and how do we know which ones your subscribers are using?

-The top ten email clients to date are as follows:
+The top ten email clients (calculated from 946 million opens) are as follows: